 501cTECH’s Blog Dedicated to Nonprofit Technology News, Tips, Events, and Ideas

-We are all familiar with the many gadgets and electronics we use every day to make our lives more convenient.
-While we communicate with friends and family around the world at the click of a button, companies similarly wield a vast array of technological tools to connect with their users more effectively.
+We are all familiar with the many gadgets and electronics used every day to make our lives more convenient.
+While we communicate with friends and family around the world at the click of a button, companies similarly wield a vast array of technological tools in order to connect with their users more effectively.

-My career at Accenture for the past four years has revolved around technology.
+My career since joining Accenture four years ago has revolved around technology.
 As a consultant, I specialize in the project management of large-scale programs that transform our clients’ technology platforms.
-Working alongside these programs for several years has given me a greater appreciation of the many ways in which technology has influenced my life, personally and professionally.
-Throughout my time at Accenture, I have been amazed by how technology is wielded to positively impact the DC community.
+Working alongside these programs for several years has given me a greater appreciation of the many ways technology has influenced my life, personally and professionally.
+After joining Accenture’s Washington, DC office, I have been amazed by how technology is wielded to positively impact the DC community.
 For example, Accenture’s Skills to Succeed Corporate Citizenship initiative brings together our people, our clients, nonprofits and others to drive collaboration, and we are putting technology to work to accelerate and expand our impact in innovative ways.
-Through Skills to Succeed, Accenture has equipped more than half a million people with vital workplace and entrepreneurial skills.
+Through Skills to Succeed, Accenture has equipped more than half a million people with the workplace and entrepreneurial skills.

 Accenture is a global management consulting, technology services and outsourcing company, with more than 293,000 people serving clients in more than 120 countries.
 Combining unparalleled experience, comprehensive capabilities across all industries and business functions, and extensive research on the world’s most successful companies, Accenture collaborates with clients to help them become high-performance businesses and governments.
 Through its Skills to Succeed corporate citizenship initiative, Accenture is committed to equipping 700,000 people around the world by 2015 with the skills to get a job or build a business.
 The company generated net revenues of US$28.6 billion for the fiscal year ended Aug.
 31, 2013.
 Its home page is www.accenture.com.